tristanmyers/ecommerce_site/README.md

 ### This is the front end for an ecommerce site
-Created with react.js no backend just state, routes and query parmeters.
+Created with react.js no backend just state, routes and query parameters.

 After I get intial functionality done I will be styling with tailwind.
 This project is for me to show off my front end skills since I haven't really done that with my